 Now when you know the definitions, it’s time to talk about differences.
 The critical difference is that qualitative data is descriptive and categorized based on the characteristics of the studied object.
 On the other hand, quantitative data is counted and expressed with numbers.
 In contrast, qualitative data helps to figure out why something happens, quantitative measures what happens.

 These two data types are also rarely collected, compared, and contrasted at the same time.
-For example, in website analysis, qualitative data are useful at any stage.
-You can use qualitative research both to test the existing website or develop a new one from scratch.
+In website analysis, qualitative data are useful at any stage.
+Use qualitative research both to test the existing website or develop a new one from scratch.
 Quantitative data is collected when the product is ready, and it’s time to measure how it works and collect analytics.

 What is Qualitative Research?

-Qualitative research is a research method based on collecting and analyzing non-numerical data with questionnaires, observations, record-keeping, and other alternative approaches.
+Qualitative research is a research method that collects and analyzes non-numerical data with questionnaires, observations, record-keeping, and other alternative approaches.
 It relies on descriptive qualitative data that explains why a specific phenomenon happens instead of only measuring it.
 For qualitative research, you will usually use a small sample size.